collocations.org

 have

-Our lawyer didn''t think we had a case (= had enough good arguments to win in a court of law).
+Our lawyer didn't think we had a case (= a good enough case).

 prepare